GBX9570/gbx9570.github.io/c-guide/pointers.md

 // also, fyi, if you do int *p = &example[x] then whatever you do to *p changes example[x], it doesnt have to be just zero
 ```

-There are many uses for pointers, but rather than go on and on
-about all the uses without ever explaining them or making this page hundreds of lines long with examples, I'm gonna show you as the guide goes on - and eventually, I'll explain things like double and triple
+There are many more uses for pointers, but rather than go on and on about all the uses without ever explaining them or making this page hundreds of lines long with examples, I'm gonna show you as the guide goes on - and eventually, I'll explain things like double and triple
 pointers (little bit more of a brainf*ck, but thats what you signed up for!).

 There, thats all!
 You understand pointers.
 Far less scary than people make them out to be - remember kids, bad explanation makes things hard, not the topic!!